mwkpe/rand/cpp_guide/cpp_guidelines.md

 }
 ```

-* Ccontents within cases should be indented
+* Code within cases should be indented
 * Prefer using braces for complex cases
 * Denote intentional fallthrough with a comment or the C++17 `[[fallthrough]]` attribute